What is the aim of the World Mental Health Day?

 The World Health Organisation started World Mental Health Day in 1992 as a way to raise awareness of mental health issues.
 Countries around the world celebrate World Mental Health day by discussing a particular theme released by the WHO for that year.
 The World Mental Health day aims to challenge negative perceptions around mental illness – promoting awareness of pressing mental health issues, encouraging discussion and promoting destigmatisation.

-The focus for the World Mental Health Day of 2019 is suicide prevention.
+The focus for the World Mental Health Day of 2019 was suicide prevention.
 Every 40 seconds, someone loses their life to suicide.
-This year, the slogan for WMHD is ‘40 seconds of action’ to raise awareness of this issue and to encourage people to spend just 40 seconds doing something to reduce stigma around discussing suicide.
+This year, the slogan for WMHD is ‘40 seconds of action’ to raise awareness of this issue and to encourage people to spend just 40 seconds doing something to reduce the stigma around discussing suicide.

 The ‘40 seconds of action’ campaign acknowledges the scale of suicide around the world and provides an opportunity to let people who struggling know they are not alone.

 When is World Mental Health Day?